metabolize/palletjack/README.md

 in an internal repository.
 The client needs the production code, client-facing readme, and scripts.
 They _don't_ need my internal developer notes, CI config, test assets, and so on.
-They also don't need all the gitignored bits, like generated code, caches, and .DS*Store, though occasionally it \_is* important to ship a gitignored, generated file.
+They also don't need all the gitignored bits, like generated code, caches, and `.DS_Store`, though occasionally it _is_ important to ship a gitignored, generated file.

 It's easy enough to write a script to select certain files and copy them into a tarball or another git repository.